-Section 7 - Settlement/Stipulation of Unit Issues: If the board's designee finds that there are significant issues affecting the proceeding that are or may be in dispute, the designee shall confer with all parties to attempt to resolve the issues and to enter into a written stipulation stating the agreement.
-Any such stipulation shall be subject to approval of the board upon review, which may be requested by the board or sought by the designee.
+2.14 SETTLEMENT/STIPULATION OF UNIT ISSUES: If the director finds that there are significant issues affecting the proceeding that are or may be in dispute, the director shall confer with all parties to attempt to resolve the issues and to enter into a written stipulation stating the agreement.
+Any such stipulation shall be subject to approval of the board upon review, which may be requested by the board or sought by the director.

-Section 8 - Notice of Filing of Petition: Unless the board's designee has determined that there is need for a representation hearing pursuant to Section 12 of this Chapter, then within 30 days of receipt of a petition, the designee shall issue a notice stating that the petition has been filed, naming the petitioner, stating the unit petitioned-for, and stating the procedures for intervention as set forth in Section 9 of this Chapter, including the date by which an intervenor must file its petition and showing of interest.
-The board's designee shall issue sufficient copies of the notice to APS, and APS shall post such copies in places where notices to employees are normally posted.
+2.15 NOTICE OF FILING OF PETITION: Unless the director has determined that there is need for a representation hearing pursuant to Section 19, then within 30 days of receipt of a petition, the director shall issue a notice stating that the petition has been filed, naming the petitioner, stating the unit petitioned-for, and stating the procedures for intervention as set forth in Section 16, below, including the date by which an intervenor must file its petition and showing of interest.
+The director shall issue sufficient copies of the notice to each employer involved, and each such employer shall post such copies in places where notices to employees are normally posted.
 The notices shall remain posted continuously for at least five days.